gemadang/evacusafe/README.md

 # evacusafe

-A messenger plugin for disaster use cases
+A Messenger chatbot/plugin for disaster use cases